 Get a reaction and a few different opinions on your portfolio, and try to organize it based on the information you receive.
 A poorly organized portfolio usually means poorly organized work habits, and that’s not good at all.

-Using templates for your graphic design portfolio
+Free graphic design portfolio templates